RicardoJDiazA/Fullstack-Roadmap/README.md

 element p represents a paragraph.
 A paragraph is a block of text consisting of one or more sentences that refer to a particular topic and are normally separated from others by a blank space
 # Headings
 Headings ( headers) help both users and search engines read and understand the texts that make up a website.
 They act as indicators for readers and make it easier for people to understand what a publication or page is about.

+# Emphasis Bold and Italic Text
+strong tags are use to make text bold em tags are use to make text italic
+A common error is to think that tags b and i are the same as strong and em tags but dont add any important to the text, it doesnt add meaning to the text is just a visual representation.